-The RPO Clinically Integrated Network (CIN) is a network of Renaissance health care providers who seek to improve member care and reduce medical cost.
-A network that is clinically integrated allows the network's providers to collectively negotiate with the health plans, which may results in rates that are higher than what the providers would receive individually.
+Lonestar CIN is a network of health care providers who seek to coordinate patient care to improve health outcomes and reduce medical costs.
+A CIN is able to negotiate contracts with payors on behalf of all CIN participating providers, which may result in rates that are higher than what providers would receive individually.